Welcome to Canggu's cooler, quieter neighbourhood. These are my top recommendations if you're making a stop in Pererenan.

 How many bedrooms: 5

-Best for: Luxury travellers
+Best for: Luxury travellers looking for spacious and a slightly hidden sanctuary.

-Price per night: Starting from IDR 19,320,000
+Price per night: Starting from IDR 26,000,000.

-Address: Jl Pantai Pererenan No. 127, Pererenan
+Address: Jl Pantai Pererenan No. 127, Pererenan.

-Best Cafe: BAKED.
+Best Brunch Cafe: BAKED.

 BAKED’s Pererenan outlet may be small but make no mistake, it’s still one of my go-to brunch and bakery stops.
 They’ve got their complete cafe menu here, plus all of their fresh-outta-the-oven artisanal sourdough, and oh-so buttery croissants.
 FYI, their coffee is a strong Arabica brew, perfect for a pre-workout caffeine fix.
 You can sit on the outdoor patio, or grab-and-go, and have a picnic on the beach.